GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 # HTML_CSS_JS_Flask
-Note about three.js viewers included in this project: all of the viewers should be fully functional on the main [webpage](https://githubdragonfly.github.io) and any future updates and additions will be maintained there.
+Note about three.js viewers included in this project: all of the viewers plus new ones should be fully functional on the main [webpage](https://githubdragonfly.github.io) and any future updates and additions will be maintained there.

 Generally intended for educational purposes.